18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-2-data-labeling/index.md

 ### Transfer learning

 This method applies the model trained for one task to another task.
 It might or might not require fine-tuning (gradient updates).
-For examples: Fine-tune a model trained on language modling to make it do sentiment analysis.
+For example Fine-tune a model trained on language modeling to make it do sentiment analysis.

 ### Active learning